Wednesday, November 19, 2014

 THE STUFF OF FANTASY

 Annie's musical numbers always put a smile on my face.
-Sometimes because they're so good, sometimes because the lip-syncing is so poor or the execution is so unpolished, I have a hard time believing they made it into the completed film.
+Sometimes, because they're so good, sometimes because the lip-syncing is so poor or the execution is so unpolished, I have a hard time believing they made it into the completed film.
 Six songs from the Broadway show failed to make it into the film, and I honestly can't say I miss them.
-And of the four songs written expressly for the film, the only two I could have done without are "Dumb Dog/Sandy" (in which the lyricist commits the Sondheim-wouldn't-do-this crime of putting the sophisticated word "residing" into the mouth of a little girl we'd previously heard say "piana" for piano); and the entire Rockettes section of "Let's Go to the Movies."
+And of the four songs written expressly for the film, the only two I could have done without are "Dumb Dog/Sandy" (in which the lyricist commits the Sondheim-wouldn't-do-this crime of putting the sophisticated word "residing" into the mouth of a little girl we'd previously heard say "piana" for piano).
+Also, I'm not particularly fond of the whole Rockettes section of "Let's Go to the Movies."

 We Got Annie